 There is an expectation that the value of franchise players will be realized by the team for years after their individual career ends.
 To realize the long-term value of Franchise Experts, organizations must find deliberate opportunities to reintroduce the experts’ cognitive skills.
 For example, scenario-based training, drawing on the incidents captured using CDM, can provide access to the decision strategies and judgments Franchise Experts use.
 The rich mental models they use, as captured in Concept Maps, can serve as both assessment and learning tools to help others enrich their own understanding of complex problems and innovation option sets.
 We are currently developing such maps for a major program training the next generation of cybersecurity analysts.

 By focusing knowledge management on “expertise management,” organizations can reap the rewards of their MVP performances for years to come.
 Need help getting started?
+Watch our webinar on Knowledge Management.
 Let’s talk about protecting your Franchise Experts.

 About Brian M. Moon.: Brian Moon is a recognized expert in the areas of Knowledge Elicitation and Expertise Management and author of the book Applied Concept Mapping: Capturing, Analyzing, and Organizing Knowledge.
 Mr. Moon’s portfolio of work includes the implementation of large-scale expertise management programs at Westinghouse Electric Company, the New York Power Authority, and J.M.
 Smucker for Big Heart Pet Brands, as well as redesign of the White House Situation Room.